-I. DESCRIBE THE STATE'S PLANS TO MAKE THE MANAGEMENT INFORMATION SYSTEMS FOR THE CORE PROGRAMS INTEROPERABLE TO MAXIMIZE THE EFFICIENT EXCHANGE OF COMMON DATA ELEMENTS TO SUPPORT ASSESSMENT AND EVALUATION system, the other core WIOA partner programs continue to use legacy systems that were transferred to Commerce as programs were moved to the Department.
+The newly-created Department of Commerce operates a collection of different IT systems to capture participant information, services, and outcomes.
+While Titles I & III utilize a common system, the other core WIOA partner programs continue to use legacy systems that were transferred to Commerce as programs were moved to the Department.
 The Department of Commerce supports efforts to increase efficiency while maintaining quality levels of service through judicious use of resources and adhering to policy (local, state, and federal).
 Prior to the establishment of the Department of Commerce on July 1, 2019, the WIOA Roundtable (consisting of each WIOA core partner) had been evaluating workforce system solutions in other states to better unite the case management and job search functions of our programs.
 We are increasing these efforts now that each of Arkansas' WIOA core partners under the Department of Commerce umbrella.
 Our intentions are to identify ways to either integrate or replace these legacy systems.
 These Department of Commerce believes that our efforts will eventually lead to the implementation of a data warehouse and analytics platform that will support oversight, consumer education, and decision-making at all levels of the workforce system.
 The integrated warehouse may also be a means to deliver some of the benefits that an integrated case management system is envisioned as providing.
 This model will allow Commerce to work to develop advanced statistical models that can help identify not only who most needs services but to also help prescribe the types of services that may be most effective for a given customer based on what we learn from having served similarly situated customers in the past.